Elias Tours Egypt · Alexandria

 The Corniche & Seafront Life

-Alexandria’s famous seaside promenade is where the city breathes — coffeehouses, seafood restaurants, and a laid-back Mediterranean pace that is entirely distinct from Cairo.
+Alexandria’s famous seaside promenade runs 26 kilometres along the Mediterranean coast — coffeehouses, seafood restaurants, and a laid-back Mediterranean pace that is entirely distinct from Cairo.

 06